 Shake Up The Style

 Ultimately a big part of the appeal of gray shaker style bathroom vanities is that they’re chameleons.
-This is a style that can blend equally well with a very posh traditional bathroom, a casual cottage style, or even a relaxed modern spa bath, simply because it falls right in between a lot of different stylistic elements and can adopt other ones easily.
-That also speaks to the longevity of this unusually specific trend: while these vanities are certainly a hot item now, since they have such a timeless appearance, they’re likely to have some staying power.
+They can blend equally well with a posh traditional bathroom, a casual cottage, or a modern spa bath.
+Gray shaker vanities work because they fall in between several styles and can adopt others easily.
+That also speaks to the longevity of this unusually specific trend; these vanities are a hot item now, and their timeless appearance, they’re likely to have some staying power.